-Sl No. Stage and Nature of Construction Hazard Safety measures expected to be taken by the Contractors and Site Engineers the process of curing the surrounding area may get affected due to leakage in the electric current thus causing damage to the workers & supervision staff. machine in good condition should be used.
+Sl No. Stage and Nature of Construction Hazard Safety measures expected to be taken by the Contractors and Site Engineers temporary cables used on a number of works - Due to the fact that the wires are old & when they come in contact with water even in the process of curing the surrounding area may get affected due to leakage in the electric current thus causing damage to the workers & supervision staff. at height on temporary poles.
+No welding work should be permitted near damp area.
+The welders to be provided with welder's goggles & gloves.
+As far as possible machine in good condition should be used.
 20 Construction Machinery & Lifts - Concrete Mixers - Safety precautions.
-A mixer with hopper tried to be operated by a helper could not release brake in time thus causing injury to the person near hopper- sometimes fatal one.
+A mixer with hopper tried to be operated by an helper could not release brake in time thus causing injury to the person near hopper- sometimes fatal one.
 The Mixers with hopper should be operated by an experienced mixer operator and such mixers should not be allowed to be handled by a helper or a labour.
 21 Construction Machinery & Lifts - Lifts - Safety precautions.
 (1) The lift pit if left unguarded the children of workers may fall in the pit resulting in fatal accident (1) A brick protection wall of minimum 1.00 m height should be constructed around the Lift Pit, thus, preventing the children going near the pit.
 A special care should be taken to see that the children are not allowed to come near the machinery.
 (2) The manually operated brakes of the lift failed or the communication between the labour at the top and the liftman failed and thus, the lift was not controlled and resulted in fatal accident.
 (2) The condition of the lift must be maintained properly.
 The lift operator should be well trained.
 The labour receiving the bucket at top should be smart and active enough to convey the message of stopping & releasing the lift-to-lift operator properly.
 22 Water Storage Tank for general use & curing - chances of children of workers falling in the tank with fatal accident.
 The water tanks constructed on site should be protected by at least 1.00 m high walls on four sides, so that the children do not fall.
 23 Misuse of lift by labour and sometimes supervision staff The lifts that are meant for lifting materials used by labour to go to upper floors - The labour thus travelling many a times get injured.
 No person should be allowed to go to upper floors by lifts that are mainly meant for conveying the building materials.
 Fatal accidents have taken place due to above action of workers.
 24 Site Cleaning-Cleaning top floors of buildings - Upper portion of any structure - Throwing waste materials broken concrete pieces, brick bats, sand etc. straightway from top to ground injuring person below or even a passerby.
 This dangerous practice should not be allowed at all.
 The materials should be brought to the ground with the help of lift or the use of rope over pulley with a bucket, thus bringing down materials safely.
-25 Bar bending work-Helpers of bar benders to follow short cut method, throw surplus steel pieces from top floors to ground and may cause fatal injuries.
-This is a very bad practice.
+25 Bar bending work-Helpers of bar benders to follow short cut method, throw surplus steel pieces from top floors to ground and may cause fatal This is a very bad practice.
 The helpers should bring the rods to ground with the help of lift or rope & pulley.